Research Group News

 4/10/15 - Postdoc Heather Ford’s paper on observations and modeling of lowermost mantle seismic anisotropy beneath the Afar region of Africa has just been published in EPSL.

-3/2/15 - A huge thanks to earth science teacher Megan Weingart of Cheshire High School for the invitation to come and speak to her classes about seismology and plate tectonics last week - I had a blast and thoroughly enjoyed my visit to CHS!
+3/2/15 - A huge thanks to earth science teacher Megan Weingart of Cheshire High School for the invitation for Maureen to come and speak to her classes about seismology and plate tectonics last week - I had a blast and thoroughly enjoyed my visit to CHS!

 1/22/15 - Recent graduate Caroline Eakin’s paper on SKS splitting beneath the PULSE stations in southern Peru has just been published in EPSL.

 1/15/15 - Big news - the first batch of data from the EarthScope FlexArray MAGIC experiment is now archived at the DMC!
-The network code is 7A - further information is available via the DMC Metadata Aggregator here.
+The network code is 7A - further information is available via the DMC Metadata Aggregator.
 The dataset includes one unrestricted station (CABN, located in Riverton, WV) - data from this station is freely available for use by anyone at any time.
 The rest of the data will be released two years after the end of the experiment.

 12/21/14 - We’ve just come back from a successful and busy AGU Fall Meeting, with presentations on seismic anisotropy in the transition zone and uppermost lower mantle, lowermost mantle deformation at the boundaries of LLSVPs, structure and dynamics of the Peruvian flat slab, and the anisotropy of the continental lithosphere beneath the central and eastern US.
 Congratulations to Yale undergrads Kenneth Jackson and John McNamara, who gave their first-ever presentations at a scientific meeting.